 J.R.
 Campbell, M.F.A., P.G.Cert. in Ph.D.
 Supervision

-Campbell has been researching, designing and creating artwork with digital textile technology for over twelve years.
+Campbell has been researching, designing and creating artwork with digital textile/imaging technologies for more than 25 years.
 His work pushes the limits of imaging technologies as they relate to clothing, our environment and the human form.
-Campbell's art/design work has been shown in over seventy national or international exhibitions, receiving twenty awards, including the International Artist of the Year Award for the South Korean Fashion & Culture Association in 2010.
-Campbell has consulted for a number of academic institutions as they have integrated the technology into their teaching/research labs, and has published on subjects of design issues, controlling color and integrating the technology into the design process for textiles and apparel.
+Campbell's art/design work has been shown in more than 80 national or international exhibitions, receiving 20 awards, including the International Artist of the Year Award for the South Korean Fashion & Culture Association in 2010.
+Campbell has consulted for a number of academic institutions as they have integrated the technology into their teaching/research labs, and has published on subjects of design methods/issues, controlling color and integrating the technology into the design process for textiles and apparel.

 Scholarly, Creative & Professional Activities

 Beasties Lab: The digital design ecosystem.
 UK Technology Strategy Board Feasibility Grant – Creative Industries Scheme.
 Partnership between the Centre for Advanced Textiles – GSA and Timorous Beasties, Glasgow. £20,000.